niolabs/docs/docs/getting_started/first_service.md

 ## Conclusion

 At this point you should feel comfortable installing {{ book.product }}, creating a project with blocks, and configuring and running services.
-You can find block documentation on the [nio-blocks repository](https://github.com/nio-blocks).
+You can find block documentation in the [Block Library at blocks.n.io](https://blocks.n.io/).